jakeapage/Ex01/README.md

 Open `src/main/java/Guesser.java` to get started.
 It might also be helpful to take a look at the `Chooser.java` interface; however, you should only edit the method `findNumber` in `Guesser.java`.
-When you are not sure about what behavior to implement, be sure to check the method's comments _and_ any potential parent classes that it extends/implements -- this technique will become extremely important in the projects.
+When you are not sure about what behavior to implement, be sure to check the class's comments _and_ any potential parent classes that it extends/implements -- this technique will become extremely important in the projects.

 This repository will not contain the testing code for the staff `Chooser` which will be used to autograde your exercise.